-There are various specialized books that cover parts of the syllabus in greater depth.
-None of these books is required, but if you want to look at them I'd recommend for graph theory either West or Wilson, and for social network analysis either Scott or Wasserman and Faust.
+There also are various specialized books that cover parts of the syllabus in greater depth.
+If you're interested in these, I'd recommend for graph theory either West or Wilson, and for social network analysis either Scott or Wasserman and Faust.
 The Ahuja et al. book is excellent if you're interested in the computer programming/algorithms side of things, and the books by Jackson and by Easley and Kleinberg are both good for the economics/collective action angle, which we won't be discussing much in the course.
 The books by Watts and by Barabási are pop-science treatments that are non-serious but fun to read.